Whoaa512/starred/README.md

 - [felixrieseberg/clippy](https://github.com/felixrieseberg/clippy) - 📎 Clippy, now with some AI
 - [rybbit-io/rybbit](https://github.com/rybbit-io/rybbit) - 🐸 Rybbit - open-source and privacy-friendly alternative to Google Analytics that is 10x more intuitive.
 - [pkgxdev/dev](https://github.com/pkgxdev/dev) - isolated `dev` environments
-- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [uwu/shelter](https://github.com/uwu/shelter) - an attempt to prepare for the worst
 - [Equicord/Equicord](https://github.com/Equicord/Equicord) - The other cutest Discord client mod
 - [Legcord/Legcord](https://github.com/Legcord/Legcord) - Legcord is a custom client designed to enhance your Discord experience while keeping everything lightweight.